poult-lab/daily-word/english_words_ learning.md

 16.all-out  [ˌɔːl ˈaʊt]

 [adj] all-out war. "using or involving every possible effort [ˈefə(r)t]  and done in a very determined way"

-17.assault /əˈsɔːlt/

-[noun]{~ (on/upon sb)} Both men were charged with assault. "the **crime of attacking** sb physically"

-[noun] An assault on the capital was launched in the early hours of the morning.

- "the act of attacking a building, an area, etc. in order to take control of it"

-[verb] He has been charged with assaulting a police officer. "to attack sb violently, especially when this is a crime"